avinash-25/javascript/Code/MapFilterReduce/notes.md

 ---

 ## map

 ### Overview
 - **Always returns a new array** with the same length as the original
+- It is higher order function.
+- It returns new array.
-- Does not mutate the original array
+- It will modify the original array.
 - Each element is transformed by the callback function
 - Cannot be stopped in the middle by default